 If you choose to purchase a Supplement, your coverage from both Medicare and your Supplement work together.
 In other words, Medicare pays its share of approved covered health care costs and then sends the remaining balance to your Supplement insurance company.
 At this point, as long as the services or procedures are qualified, your Supplement will pay most or all of the remaining costs, based on the plan chosen.

-Medicare doesn't cover most dental care, dental procedures, or supplies.
-Some Medicare Advantage Plans (Part C) offer extra benefits that Original Medicare doesn’t cover – like vision, hearing and dental.
+Original Medicare doesn't cover most dental care, dental procedures or supplies.
+However, some Medicare Advantage Plans offer dental benefits, as well as vision and hearing.
 If you want to combine coverage for routine dental care with other medical and hospital coverage, Medicare Advantage may be the right option for you.
 Or if you want to keep Original Medicare, consider adding a Medigap plan with dental benefits or a separate dental plan.
 Whatever you decide, our advisors can help you compare these plans and sign up.

 3. Costs & Savings

 A Medicare premium is the monthly amount you pay to keep your health plan’s coverage active.

 While it is common for individuals to look at health plans with the lowest possible premium, we encourage our clients not to assume the lowest cost plan is the right option.
 Depending on the level of health care you require, a plan with a higher monthly premium and lower out of pocket expenses could end up saving you a lot of money.

 In addition to a premium, there are other costs to consider, like deductibles, copayments, and coinsurance.
 All these costs should be evaluated as you decide what plan is going to meet your lifestyle and your needs.
 Working with a health insurance expert can help you forecast how these costs will impact your retirement health care budget.